-At first glance, many sellers are hesitant to provide seller financing based on the perceived risk that the buyer won’t pay them back.
-In reality, however, seller financing can benefit all parties.
+At first glance, many sellers are hesitant to provide seller financing on a business based on the perceived risk that the buyer won’t pay them back.
+In reality, however, a seller financing business for sale can benefit all parties.
 It can give buyers access to capital to buy a given business while helping sellers attract more buyers, and earn more money on the sale.
 Some examples of these benefits for the seller include:

 - Ability to earn interest- Seller financing is a loan.
 Therefore, there is an interest rate.
-As a seller, you will earn interest on the portion you commit to finance.
+As a seller, you will earn interest on the portion you commit to financing.